instalar-ide-arduino

 Arduino IDE on Ubuntu/Linux Mint

-Installing the Arduino IDE on Linux is even easier.
-You just need to open a command console and type:
+Installing the Arduino IDE on Linux is even simpler.
+You just have to open a command console and type:

 sudo apt-get install arduino

-You will have the latest stable version of Arduino installed.
-If you want the latest Beta or Nightly version, you need to download it as follows:
+You will now have the latest stable version of Arduino installed.
+If you want the latest Beta or Nightly version you must download it as follows:

 With this, you will have replaced your version of Arduino with the most current one.
-Remember to change the filename to the latest version available at the time, and according to the architecture of your processor.
+Remember to change the file name to the latest version available at the time, and according to your processor’s architecture.

 Other Arduino IDEs

-In addition to the standard IDE, there are a good variety of alternative IDE programs to work with Arduino.
-Their installation and use is not as straightforward as the previous one, but in return, we have additional functionalities, greater power, and better control of the executed code.
-Below are some of the most commonly used alternative environments.
+In addition to the standard IDE, there is a good variety of alternative IDE programs for working with Arduino.
+Their installation and use is not as simple as the previous one, but in return we will have additional functionalities, greater power, and better control of the executed code.
+Below we list some of the most commonly used alternative environments.

 eclipse

-The famous Eclipse programming environment can be configured to set up AVR processors, providing all the libraries and commands specific to Wiring, and perform writing to the device from the IDE itself.
-In addition, it puts at our disposal ALL the C++ tools (objects, constructors, libraries, graphical environments…).
+The famous Eclipse programming environment can be configured to program AVR processors, having all the libraries and commands specific to Wiring, and perform the writing to the device from the IDE itself.
+Furthermore, it puts ALL C++ tools at our disposal (objects, constructors, libraries, graphical environments…).
 However, the configuration process is substantially more complicated.
 In this post, we saw how to configure Eclipse to work with Arduino.

 atmel-studio

-Finally, another of the most popular options for development in Arduino, especially due to its impressive debugging features.
+Finally, another of the most popular options for Arduino development, especially for its impressive debugging functions.

 Bonus pack of useful programs

-To finish, a collection of applications that are not for programming, but that may be interesting during the use of Arduino and the development of our electronics projects.
+To finish, a collection of applications that are not used for programming, but that can be interesting during the use of Arduino and the development of our electronics projects.

 processing

-Processing is a very popular environment, easy to use and with a very similar appearance to the standard Arduino IDE.
-Its main feature is that it allows for easy creation of graphical environments and user interfaces that simplify interaction between PC and Arduino.
-The language used is slightly different, but very similar to that used in Arduino.
+Processing is a very popular environment, easy to use and with an appearance very similar to the standard Arduino IDE.
+Its main quality is that it allows you to easily create graphical environments and user interfaces that simplify the interaction between PC and Arduino.
+The language used is slightly different, but very similar, to the one used in Arduino.
 It is available at this link

-Fritzing is the go-to program for creating electrical schematics in Arduino projects.
-It has libraries with most components, including of course the Arduino itself, breadboards, LEDs, motors, displays, etc. It also allows you to make electrical schematics, change the color of wires, design our final PCB… an endless number of options that make this program a very useful tool.
+Fritzing is the program par excellence for creating electrical schematics in Arduino projects.
+It has libraries with most components, including of course Arduino boards themselves, breadboards, LEDs, motors, displays, etc. It also allows you to make electrical schematics, change wire colors, design our final PCB… a myriad of options that make this program a very useful tool.
 To install it:

 sudo apt-get install fritzing